 It is essential for the department to protect information regarding specific patients and providers.
-Data elements related to the identification of individual patient's, provider's, and facility's care outcomes shall be confidential, shall be exempt from RCW 42.17.250
+Data elements related to the identification of individual patient's, provider's, and facility's care outcomes must be confidential, must be exempt from RCW 42.17.250

-through 42.17.450, and shall not be subject to discovery by subpoena or admissible as evidence.
+through 42.17.450, and must not be subject to discovery by subpoena or admissible as evidence.

 (a) The department may release confidential information from the trauma registry in compliance with applicable laws and regulations.
 No other person may release confidential information from the trauma registry without express written permission from the department.

-(b) The department may approve requests for trauma registry data from qualified agencies or individuals, consistent with applicable statutes and rules.
-The department may charge reasonable costs associated with such requests.
+(b) The department may approve requests for trauma registry data reports from qualified agencies or individuals, consistent with applicable statutes and rules.
+The department may charge reasonable costs associated with customized reports, prepared in response to such requests.